cuiyiccy/Celebrity-Recognition-System/README.md

 1. Clone the repository and navigate to its root directory.
 2. Run `pipenv install` to set up the environment.
+  - To use GPUs, you may need to manually install `pytorch` by following [this instruction](https://pytorch.org/get-started/locally/).
 3. Activate the environment with `pipenv shell`.

 ## Running the Application